 - Long Projects: An indicative cost for this activity is £125,000 at 100% fEC (£100,000 at 80% fEC).

-How indicative is the budget amounts for the longer project?
-It’s just that we are currently working on our budget and we are struggling to keep below 107K (80 FEC).
+How indicative are the budget amounts for the longer project?
+We are currently working on our budget and are struggling to keep below £100K (80% FEC).
+(Nb – Question updated with 2019 Call amounts).

 As stated in the Call Specifications, the budget outlines given for projects are indicative.
 As with all bids to the Call, we will consider the budget requested in light of the quality and the scope of the bid as a whole, and also in light of the overall budget for the commissioning call.
 The panel will also have regard to the costs stated in the budget given and how they appear to fit with the research outlined in the bid.

-In case of approval will a university based in a country outside of the UK be funded at 100 % or 80 % rate?
+Will a university based in a country outside of the UK be funded at 100% or 80% rate?

-It is intended that the total amount available for this Call will be up to£900,000 at 100 per cent full Economic Cost (fEC), of which 80 per cent fEC (i.e., up to £720,000) will be made available to successful applicants.
+It is intended that the total amount available for this Call will be up to £1.2m at 100 per cent full Economic Cost (fEC), of which 80 per cent fEC (i.e., up to £900,000) will be made available to successful applicants.
 All projects will be funded at the 80% rate.
+(Nb – Answer updated with 2019 Call amounts).

 Is the list of previous grantees available and which percentage of funded projects were proposed by a non-UK university/entity?

-Details can be found on our website – https://crestresearch.ac.uk/news/commissioning-call-awards-announced/ However, please note that the topics commissioned in the first round of research are not the same as this round.
+Details can be found on our website – https://crestresearch.ac.uk/news/commissioning-call-awards-announced/ However, please note that the topics commissioned in each round of research are not the same as this round.